-Determine whether the county is required to make the purchase by competitive bidding.
+- (1) Determine whether the county is required to make the purchase by competitive bidding.
 Generally, competitive bidding is required on any purchase likely to equal or exceed \$50,000.
-Unless a bid contract for the goods or services already exists, the items required to be purchased through competitive bidding will be purchased as described in (Section VII, pp. 19-22).
-Questions regarding the necessity of competitive bidding should be directed to the Purchasing Department.

-- (2) Other Purchases -- Special procedures are available for and applicable to the purchase of particular goods and services, summarized as follows: - (a) Unbudgeted Capital Expenditures -- purchases not authorized in a Department's current budget must be authorized through a budget amendment by the Commissioners' Court.
-(See Section VIII, A, p.22). - (b) Blanket Purchase Orders -- acquisition of goods or services on an "as needed" basis may be authorized in appropriate instances by a blanket purchase order.
-(See Section VIII, B, p.23). - (c) High Technology and Insurance -- as an alternative to competitive bidding, in the case of high technology items and insurance, competitive proposals from vendors may be solicited by the county when, in the judgment of the Commissioners' Court, this procedure is preferable.
-(See Section VIII, C, p.23-24). - (d) Professional and Personal Services -- Professional and Personal Services are exempted from competitive bidding, in which case they are obtained through Requests for Proposals as described in (Section VIII, D, p.24-26). - (e) Emergency Purchases -- items otherwise required to be competitively bid may be exempt from the competitive bidding process by the Commissioners' Court if (1) a prompt purchase is required, due to a public calamity, to meet a necessity of the citizens or preserve public property, (2) the purchase is necessary to preserve the public health or safety of a county residents, or (3) the purchase is required due to unforeseen damage to public property.
-(See Section VII, E, p.26). - (f) Work in Progress -- this may be exempted by the Commissioners' Court and paid for by the day, after it is performed. - (g) Land and Right-of Way Acquisition -- this has been exempted by the Commissioners' Court from competitive bidding. - (h) Sole Source Items -- an item available from only one source may be purchased without competitive bidding, with the approval of the Commissioners' Court, as provided in (Section VII, F, p.26-27). - (i) Equipment Maintenance Services -- Maintenance is arranged through the Purchasing Department as described in (Section VIII, H, p.27).
+Unless a bid contract for the goods or services already exists, the items required to be purchased through competitive bidding will be purchased as described in Section VI, pp. 17-19.
+Questions regarding the necessity of competitive bidding should be directed to the Purchasing Department. - (2) Other Purchases -- Special procedures are available for and applicable to the purchase of particular goods and services, summarized as follows: - (a) Unbudgeted Capital Expenditures -- purchases not authorized in a Department's current budget must be authorized through a budget amendment by the Commissioners' Court.
+(See Section VII, A, p.20). - (b) Blanket Purchase Orders -- acquisition of goods or services on an "as needed" basis may be authorized in appropriate instances by a blanket purchase order.
+(See Section VII, B, p.20). - (c) Insurance and High Technology -- as an alternative to competitive bidding, in the case of high technology items and insurance, competitive proposals from vendors may be solicited by the county when, in the judgment of the Commissioners' Court, this procedure is preferable.
+(See Section VII, C, p.20-21). - (d) Professional and Personal Services -- Professional and Personal Services are exempted from competitive bidding, in which case they are obtained through Requests for Proposals as described in Section VII, D, p.21-23. - (e) Emergency Purchases -- items otherwise required to be competitively bid may be exempt from the competitive bidding process by the Commissioners' Court if (1) a prompt purchase is required, due to a public calamity, to meet a necessity of the citizens or preserve public property, (2) the purchase is necessary to preserve the public health or safety of a county residents, or (3) the purchase is required due to unforeseen damage to public property.
+(See Section VII, E, p.23) - (f) Work in Progress -- this may be exempted by the Commissioners' Court and paid for by the day, after it is performed.